 One of my favorite locations to photograph birds in northern Utah is Bear River National Wildlife Refuge.
 I’ve selected some of the birds there that delight and entertain me while I observe and photograph them.

-There are several different species of Flycatcher that visit the Bear River Migratory Bird Refuge, among them the ones I see most often during the warmer months are the Eastern Kingbirds…
+There are several different species of Flycatchers that visit the Bear River National Wildlife Refuge, among them the ones I see most often during the warmer months are the Eastern Kingbirds…

 and Western Kingbirds.
 Both of them look rather dapper in my opinion.